 Akureyri The king of all the Icelandic resorts is Hlíðarfjall, with full facilities, a ski school, floodlit runs, and cross-country tracks.

-Mývatn Cross-country skiing and snowshoe walks across frozen lakes and lava fields are a big winter lure in this prime “fire and ice” location.
+Mývatn Cross-country skiing, sledding, and snowshoe walks across frozen lakes and lava fields are a big winter lure in this prime ‘fire and ice’ location.

 Seyðisfjörður Just 10 minutes outside this perfectly picturesque town is Stafdalur, with one lift plus kids’ lift, as well as cross-country skiing opportunities.

-Hvannadalshnjúkur Iceland’s loftiest peak (6,923 ft; 2,110 meters) offers springtime ski mountaineering opportunities for those with plenty of experience.
+Hvannadalshnjúkur Iceland’s loftiest peak (6,923ft or 2,110 meters) offers springtime ski mountaineering opportunities for those with plenty of experience.

-Snowmobiling generally isn't offered at ski resorts – rather, Iceland’s numerous glaciers are the most popular places for snowmobile touring, particularly Langjökull, Mýrdalsjökull and Vatnajökull.
+Snowmobiling generally isn’t offered at ski resorts – rather, Iceland’s numerous glaciers are the most popular places for snowmobile touring, particularly Langjökull, Mýrdalsjökull, and Vatnajökull.
+Frozen lakes are another option, and Mývatn in North Iceland is a popular spot.

 As they’re conducted on glaciers, snowmobiling tours in Iceland are possible year-round.
 You’ll need to hold a valid international driver’s license to operate a snowmobile, though passengers don't require one.
 Children aged around 8 and up can generally ride as passengers.